Instead of saying...

 It was clear that there was much work to be done in the area of disability acceptance.
 Dekeda has the loving support of her youngest neurotypical daughter who is also an enthusiastic advocate for her big sister.
 With the fuel of inspired family, friends and supporters, she was motivated to use her newly found platform to serve as a voice to the voiceless and carry the torch for the autism and special needs community.

 Fun fact: The name of Dekeda's organization came from the last line that she yelled in that video before her phone died: "Walk one day in our shoes..."

-Today, Walk One Day In Our Shoes is a nonprofit organization, which works to promote ACCEPTANCE & AWARENESS for all people with special needs through a variety of avenues:
+The Walk One Day In Our Shoes Mission is to promote acceptance for all people with special needs through a variety of avenues:

-Pump is a Media Correspondent with ABC7 / WJLA in Washington, D.C.
+I serve as a Media Correspondent for ABC7 / WJLA in Washington, D.C.

-"Pump" is available to hold training seminars at your school, church, camp or business.
-These Sensitivity Trainng seminars will teach others how to properly engage with the special needs community.
-To learn more about the training sessions, please visit the "Booking / Public Speaking" tab.
+As a public speaker, I am available to host training seminars (now virtual, due to the pandemic) at your school, church, camp or business.
+These Sensitivity Training seminars will teach you & your staff, employees, teammates how to properly engage with the special needs community.
+Visit the "Work With Me" tab to book me today!

 I volunteer as a Community Outreach Specialist with a number of organizations.